 - (a) A school district shall inform the teacher of every student who has caused or who has attempted to cause serious bodily injury to another person, as defined in paragraphs (5) and (6) of subdivision (e) of Section 243 of the Penal Code, to another person.
 The District shall provide the information to the teacher based on any written records that the District maintains or receives from a law enforcement agency regarding a student described in this section. - (b) No school district shall be liable for failure to comply with this section if, in a particular instance, it is demonstrated that the district has made a good faith effort to notify the teacher. - (c) The information provided shall be from the previous three (3) school years. - (d) Any information received by a teacher pursuant to this section shall be received in confidence for the limited purpose for which it was provided and shall not be further disseminated by the teacher.

-5 5 p - 5 5 5 5 5 5 5

-Muscatel Middle School

-Rosemead School District

 Section 4: Notification of Dangerous Pupils

 Part 1: Notifying Teachers of Dangerous Pupils

 Notifying Teachers of Dangerous Pupils (page 2 of 3)

 From California Penal Code Section 243(e) - Paragraphs 5 and 6